Syipmong/DSA-Practice/README.md

 # Data Structures and Algorithms

 Welcome to my Data Structures and Algorithms project!
 This repository serves as a comprehensive resource for understanding and implementing various data structures and algorithms.
-The focus, at the moment, has been on Binary Search Trees (BST), Singly LinkedList, Doubly LinkedList, Queue, and the Merge Sort algorithm with an exploration of Big O notation, emphasizing O(n) and O(log n) complexities.
+The focus, at the moment, has been on Binary Search Trees (BST), Singly LinkedList, Doubly LinkedList, Queue, Stack, and the Merge Sort algorithm with an exploration of Big O notation, emphasizing O(n) and O(log n) complexities.

 ## Table of Contents